ericwq/gskills/docs/load.md

 Let's discuss the name resolving example and load balancing example from [gRPC examples](https://github.com/grpc/grpc-go/tree/master/examples).
 Through this discussion, we can learn how to perform the name resolving and load balancing tasks.
 We can also learn load balancing related internal components of gRPC.

-gRPC provides a rich set of load balancing machanism.
+gRPC provides a rich set of load balancing mechanism.
 As Envoy becomes the de facto standard. gRPC adds the support to xDS protocol.
 We will discuss the xDS protocol in seperated chapter.

 ## Name resolving

 Here we will discuss `name_resolving` example.
 This examples shows how application can pick different name resolvers.
 Please read the example READEME.md before continue.

-Please refer to the the following diagram (left side) and Resolver API to understand the whole design, see [Balancer and Resolver API](dial.md#balancer-and-resolver-api) for general summary.
+Please refer to the following diagram (left side) and Resolver API to understand the whole design, see [Balancer and Resolver API](dial.md#balancer-and-resolver-api) for general summary.

 ![image.008.png](../images/images.008.png)